jmbannon/ytdl-sub/docs/source/prebuilt_presets/tv_shows.rst

 ~~~~
 * :ref:`Special sanitization <config_reference/scripting/entry_variables:title_sanitized_plex>` of numbers so Plex doesn't recognize numbers that are part of the title as the episode number
 * Converts all downloaded videos to the mp4 format
+* Places any season-specific poster art into the season folder